WallarooLabs/wally/README.md

 [![IRC][irc-badge]][irc-link]
 [![Groups.io][group-badge]][group-link]

-Wallaroo is a fast, stream processing framework that rapidly takes you from prototype to production by eliminating infrastructure complexity.
-Infinitely scalable and backed by a highly durable key-value store.
+A fast, stream-processing framework.
+Wallaroo makes it easy to react to data in real-time.
+By eliminating infrastructure complexity, going from prototype to production has never been simpler.

 Answer our [30-second survey][survey-link], and be entered to win a Wallaroo T-Shirt.